-As performance statistics, mature male and female biomass values, total and retained catch, standard deviation of the retained catch, F, the rebuilding time, and the percent of the time the biomass (B) was below $B{MSY}$ , below $\frac{1}{2} B{MSY}$ , percent of time when the fishery was closed (i.e., when $B < 25\% B{MSY}$ ), and final year B in relation to $B{MSY}$ were calculated.
-The average values for 1000 runs using 30 or 100 fishing years of each simulation were calculated to compare control rules.
-For these simulations the population was started from the biomass levels at $\frac{1}{2} B{MSY}$ and $B{MSY}$ , respectively.
-Simulations were also carried out to evaluate alternative values of $\alpha$ and $\beta$ of the control rule.
-For these simulations, the population was initialized at 10% and 50% $B{MSY}$ , respectively (section 3.1.6).
+A projection model was used to evaluate the alternatives for Bristol Bay red king crab, snow crab, and Tanner crab.
+For Alternative 1, both fishing at the current OFL and the current State harvest strategies were analyzed to demonstrate the predicted biomass estimates resulting from these control rules under this alternative.
+For Alternatives 2 and 3, various harvest control rules from the proposed tier system were analyzed to demonstrate predicted biomass estimates resulting from the possible control rules under these alternatives.
+The crab populations were simulated for 30, 100, and 200 years and fishing mortalities applied according to the particular harvest control rule.
+Mature male and female biomass values, total and retained catch, standard deviation of the retained catch, F, and the percent of the time the MMB was below B{MSY} , below $\frac{1}{2} B{MSY}$, percent of time when the fishery was closed, and final year B in relation to B{MSY} were calculated.
+The average values for 1000 runs using the last 100 years of each simulation were calculated to compare control rules.
+The population was started from the abundance and biomass at $\frac{1}{2} B{MSY}$, to evaluate rebuilding to B{MSY} in the first 30 years (short term) or 100 years (long term) of the simulation.
+The population was also initialized at 10% B{MSY} to evaluate alternative parameters of the control rule during rebuilding.